-Stores data in server-side persistent storage
+Preserves data in server-side persistent storage

 The data you wish to preserve, placed in a table

-Production devices (those made for sale) are assigned their agent when they are first configured by an end-user using BlinkUp.
-When this takes place, the app performing BlinkUp receives a code, called a Plan ID, to identify the end-user.
-The specific combination of this Plan ID and the device’s unique Device ID yield the agent’s own ID code, which can be seen in the agent’s URL.
-Any server.save() call made by the agent is indexed by that Agent ID.
+Production devices (those made for sale) are assigned their agent when they are first configured by an end-user using BlinkUp™.
+When this takes place, the app performing BlinkUp receives a code, called a plan ID, to identify the end-user.
+The specific combination of this plan ID and the device’s unique ID yield the agent’s own ID, which can be seen in the agent’s URL.
+Any server.save() call is indexed by that agent ID.

 The only instance in which the persisted data will not be accessible is when the device is re-activated using BlinkUp and it is assigned a new Plan ID (see above).